Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 The specialized therapists at Phoenix Health understand that postpartum rage requires specific skills and immediate, practical coping strategies.
-Our perinatal mental health certified (PMH-C) therapists have advanced training in the unique neurobiological and psychological factors that drive these frightening episodes.
+Our perinatal mental health specialists use evidence-based approaches, including Dialectical Behavior Therapy (DBT), to help mothers move from crisis to stability and, eventually, to genuine recovery.

 The Rage You Weren't Warned About

 The physical symptoms are unmistakable: racing heart, clenched jaw, trembling hands, feeling like your body is "overheating from the inside out."
-Mentally, you might ruminate endlessly about incidents, experience intrusive thoughts, or feel unable to control your emotions.
+Mental symptoms include intrusive thoughts, black-and-white thinking, and feeling like everything is an emergency.

 Why Your Body and Brain Are in Crisis Mode